 Louisiana is also committed in its structures to embed supports for students with disabilities and ownership of outcomes across all offices in the Department.
 Specifically related to our SiMR, the Department has continued work to embed supports for diverse learners in its ELA Guidebook curriculum, ensuring quality standards, with feedback and development from Louisiana educators.
-This work resulted in increased achievement in ELA in Louisiana across the board and more schools and educators using our high-quality ELA Guidebook curriculum.
+This work resulted in increased achievement across the board for the second year in a row on statewide assessments; 3rd graders showed the highest gains in ELA in years growing 5% and 4th graders grew 6% in ELA.
+This indicates the focus on high quality curriculum combined with intentional literacy support in these grades are resulting in statewide improvement.
+Our students with disabilities across the state grew in proficiency for the second year in a row post pandemic.

 Our educator development structures include Content Leader and Teacher Leader initiatives that impact LEAs and sustainability by developing cadres of talented teacher leaders each year who develop the knowledge and skills to lead and coach other teachers in their LEAs and schools.
 The School Improvement Team also conducts similar technical assistance and support in some of our most struggling schools throughout the state intended to provide LEA and school leaders with curriculum implementation and educator development knowledge and skills that allow them to scale that support throughout their schools.
-Our SPED Fellow Academy, which launched cohort two in 2021-2022, is a year-long, comprehensive development program for novice special education leaders across the state.
+Our SPED Fellow Academy, which launched cohort three in 2022-2023, is a year-long, comprehensive development program for novice special education leaders across the state.
 The fellowship provides in-person training, coaching, and a community of practice that will instill the knowledge and skills the next generation of leaders need to lead and sustain change to improve outcomes for students with disabilities.

-Louisiana's intense literacy strategy and increase in professional development and literacy coaches across Louisiana is allowing for literacy and reading recovery in our elementary grades demonstrated by our fall reading report.
+Louisiana's intense literacy strategy and increase in professional development and literacy coaches across Louisiana is allowing for literacy and reading recovery in our elementary grades demonstrated by our fall reading report and continued improvement.